tomwaddington/origin/docs/utilities/text-color.md

 title: text-color
 ---

-These are the text colors we’re using in production — no more.
-All colors are managed in [fa-css-utilities](https://github.com/fac/fa-css-utilities).
+These are the text colors we’re using in production.
+All colors are defined in [_utility-values.scss](https://github.com/fac/origin/blob/master/assets/scss/global/utilities/_utility-values.scss) and given aliases in [_utility-aliases.scss](https://github.com/fac/origin/blob/master/assets/scss/global/utilities/_utility-aliases.scss).

 New colors should be added only when they’re actually being used in a component or other element in production.
 When adding a new color, justify it by linking to the Sass file where you’re using it in your PR.
 Then the team can approve the addition.